What’s It Like Living in Fort Collins, Colorado? A Firsthand Guide from a Local Family

 Why So Many People Are Moving to Fort Collins, Colorado

-Over the years, we’ve met countless people relocating to Fort Collins from:
+Over the years, we’ve met countless people relocating to Fort Collins from Chicago and the Midwest, Texas, California, and the East Coast.

 Fort Collins Weather: What It’s Really Like Year-Round

-If you’re considering moving to Fort Collins, CO, there’s a good chance you’re wondering, “What’s the weather like?”
-Coming from the Midwest, the promise of more sunny days was a big attraction for us, but there were still questions—would the winters be harsh?
-Would summer be unbearable?
+If you’re considering moving to Fort Collins, there’s a good chance you’re wondering about the weather.
+Coming from the Midwest, the promise of more sunny days was a big attraction for us.
 The good news: Fort Collins has four true seasons and some of the most enjoyable weather in Colorado.

 Winter in Fort Collins

-As for temperatures, it’s true: 30 degrees in Fort Collins feels warmer than 30 degrees in a place like Chicago or Dallas.
-That’s because of the dry air and intense sun, which often makes winter days feel 10–15 degrees warmer than the actual reading.
-While we do get a handful of single-digit or sub-zero nights, it’s usually when you’re home anyway.
-Daytime highs average in the 40s, and sunny skies are common—even in January.
+As for temperatures: 30 degrees in Fort Collins feels warmer than 30 degrees in Chicago or Dallas.
+The dry air and intense sun often make winter days feel 10–15 degrees warmer than the actual reading.
+Daytime highs average in the 40s, and sunny skies are common even in January.

 Fall in Fort Collins